 Apps for mobile devices imply a different approach to designing interfaces.
 Since most of GIMP’s source code is related to the user interface one way or another, it means that we would have to design and then develop a whole new application.
 Given the current manpower, we’d rather focus on delivering a great image manipulation program for desktop users.

-However, we are interested to consult 3rd party developers willing to make a free/libre GIMP-branded image manipulation program for Android.
 As for iOS, please note that GIMP is licensed under GNU GPL v3+ which conflicts with Apple’s Terms of Service.
 For a full story, please read this article by Richard Gaywood.

-Starting with version 2.10, GIMP features plug-ins for using darktable and RawTherapee to process raw images, as well as a preference for a default raw processing plug-in.
+GIMP features plug-ins for using darktable and RawTherapee to process raw images, as well as a preference for a default raw processing plug-in.

 Yes, better support for CMYK has been on our roadmap for a long time.
 One of the ideas, how we want to make this work, was introduced by user interaction architect Peter Sikking at Libre Graphics Meeting 2009 and later — in his two-part article in his company’s blog: 1, 2.
 Please take some time to read up on that.

-We needed to finalize transition to the new image processing engine, GEGL, before attemtping to introduce features like CMYK support.
+We needed to finalize transition to the new image processing engine, GEGL, before attempting to introduce features like CMYK support.
 Now that it is complete, initial work on CMYK support has been done in the babl and GEGL libraries that GIMP relies on.
 This is partially funded by the GIMP community, you can join in, too.

 More work happened in the GIMP 2.99.12 development iteration, as a GSoC project.
 This allowed or improved importing and exporting CMYK images in various file formats (converted to and from RGB as storage format) and expose CMYK pixel information within GIMP (e.g. when color picking) within the context of a soft-proof color profile.